 It’s much easier to get motivated and make exercise fun when you do it with a friend.
 Find a buddy who also wants to get in shape and make plans to walk or jog or catch a yoga class together.
 If you have kids, bring them along on an after-dinner walk or bike ride, or join a local gym together and make staying fit a family affair.
 You can even remain active with younger kids by teaching them games such as jump rope and hopscotch.

 How long has it been since you worked out along with a video?
 Today’s workout videos are better than ever, often combining strength, cardio, and stretching in one convenient workout.
 Best of all?
 Many of them are free.
 Search YouTube, and you’ll find tons of different exercise videos for people of all fitness levels and preferences.
-Save your favorites and do one each morning before work, at night to help you de-stress, or in the afternoon while the baby naps – anytime is the right time, as long as you do it.
+Save your favorites and do one each morning before work, at night to help you de-stress, or in the afternoon while the baby naps – anytime are the right time, as long as you do it.

 Celebrate National Physical Fitness and Sports Month this year by making movement a more significant part of your life.